 Biology Modeling Workshop

 Students of a 9th or 10th grade biology course frequently arrive with little or no ability to create an experiment.
 They can quote the steps of "The Scientific Method" but cannot communicate what they observe or suggest questions to test from those observations.
 Because of this, we begin Modeling Biology by developing skills in experimental design.
 Workshops in 2013 and 2014 focused on Units 1 to 4.
-A future workshop will focus on Units 5 to 7.
+This one will, too.

 Unit 1: Experimental Design